AustinTD4/Projects/Evolutionary_Algorithm_Framework/README.md

 ## Framework

-This framework is designed for modularity, making it adaptable beyond the realms of Evoman.
+This framework is designed for modularity, making it adaptable beyond Evoman.
 To employ this framework for other applications:
 1. Modify the simulation to function in the new environment.
 2. Adjust the Neural Network shape accordingly.